danielabar/meblog/src/markdown/active_storage_form_errors.md

   receipt:attachment
 ```

-Let's modify the generated migration to add some constraints to ensure amount, description, and incurred_on are always provided:
+The generated migration is modified to ensure amount, description, and incurred_on are always provided:

 ```ruby
 class CreateExpenseReports < ActiveRecord::Migration[8.0]